LimeSurvey/pjax-es6/README.md

 - It check if all defined parts can be replaced:
     - if page doesn't suit requirement, classic navigation used,
     - if page suits requirement, Pjax does all defined DOM replacements
+- This version of Pjax will also check if the css differs from the former pages head and update it accordingly
+- Also will this version of pjax reload scripts that are loaded remotely and trigger an event when they are laoded completely
 - Then, it updates the browser's current url using pushState

 ## Overview